-B. Parallel Applications
+6.2 Parallel Applications

 Six parallel applications, including parallel benchmarks and scientific applications, are tested in the study.
-They are the benchmark CG and three pseudo applications (BT, LU, SP) from NPB [55], the cosmology application ENZO [56], [58], and the molecular dynamics application GROMACS [57],(see Table IV).
+They are the benchmark CG and three pseudoapplications (BT, LU, and SP) from NPB [55], the cosmology application ENZO [56], [58], and the molecular dynamics application GROMACS [57] (see Table 4).
 This test suite is from a mixture of scientific domains, thereby enabling us to have a fair evaluation of FT-Pro across a broad spectrum of HPC applications.

 Application traces are collected on an IA32 Linux cluster at Argonne National Laboratory (part of the TeraGrid).
-The cluster consists of 96 nodes, each equipped with two 2.4GHz Intel Xeon processors and 4G MB memory.
+The cluster consists of 96 nodes, each equipped with two 2.4-GHz Intel Xeon processors and 4G-Mbyte memory.
 All the nodes are connected via Gigabyte Ethernet.
-A 4TB storage is shared among the nodes via NFS.
+A 4-Tbyte storage is shared among the nodes via NFS.
 The operation system is SuSE Linux v8.1, and the MPICH-V is of version 0.76.

-Table V lists the measured data.
-The data includes singleprocess checkpoint image, checkpointing overhead and migration overhead.
-Due to the special requirement on computation scale, the number of computation nodes used for BT and SP has to be in the form of $N^2$ (N is an integer).
+Table 5 lists the measured data.
+The data includes a singleprocess checkpoint image, the checkpointing overhead, and the migration overhead.
+Due to the special requirement on computation scale, the number of computation nodes used for BT and SP has to be in the form of N^2 (N is an integer).